Hygiene Practices and Mental Wellbeing

 For area cleaning, see the page from the NHS on cleaning.
 It is aimed as domestic but this can be paralleled to workplaces and also give a very good steer to other areas you will identify in your Coronavirus Risk Assessment.

 Where handwashing is not practical because handwashing facilities are not available, using alcohol-based hand gel is an alternative until hand washing can be done.
 The video from the World Health Organisation shows their suggested technique.

 Mental Wellbeing During Coronavirus Pandemic

 Are you or your team feeeling the ‘corona blues’?
-It is critial to maintain the right level of mental wellbeing during this coronavirus crisis.
-To do this having a little understanding of the causes of corona blues and some simple steps to help keep them at bay, is really important; both for managers and staff members.
+It is critical to maintain the right level of mental wellbeing during this coronavirus crisis.
+To do this having a little understanding of the causes of corona blues and some simple steps to help keep them at bay is really important; both for managers and staff members.

 Fixed Working Routine